SER-401-Team-36/football-app/readme.md

 ## Future Features
 A few features could be developed relatively easily and should be early targets for the new team.
+1. Add RB component to draft page.
-1. Add label to columns in draft.
+2. Add label to columns in draft.
-2. Show high and low points in draft screen.
+3. Show high and low points in draft screen.
-3. Include column names for CSV files.
+4. Include column names for CSV files.